 For a systematical peer review, reviewers are asked to fill in an online review report form, which covers the following important points that need to be evaluated while reviewing a manuscript:

 - Originality and Novelty.
-The results reported in the manuscript must be original work of the authors without any plagiarism or fabrication.
+The results reported in the manuscript must be the original work of the authors without any plagiarism or fabrication.
 Any part of the manuscript should not be published before elsewhere.
 The novelty of the manuscript should also be considered.
-Manuscripts indicating new insight, method or findings are preferred.
+Manuscripts indicating new insight, methods or findings are preferred.

 - Interests and Significance.
 The work should be of interest to a certain readership of the journal, benefit some research communities and provide an advance in current knowledge.

 - Research Ethics.
 The research involving human, animal, cell lines or plant subjects should be designed and conducted in an ethically acceptable manner.
-Any work fails to comply with the Research Ethics Guidelines should be rejected.
+Any work that fails to comply with the Research Ethics Guidelines should be rejected.

 - Quality of Language.
 The manuscript should be written in English clearly and precisely, free from spelling and grammatical errors and other linguistic inconsistencies.
-If needed, authors would be advised to use professional English editing service before acceptance.
+If needed, authors would be advised to use a professional English editing service before acceptance.

-- Minor revision if the manuscript is scientifically sound and acceptable but needs a number of simple corrections on expression, supplement on details, which does not influence the method and conclusion logic compared to current form.
+- Minor revision if the manuscript is scientifically sound and acceptable but needs a number of simple corrections on expression, and supplement on details, which does not influence the method and conclusion logic compared to the current form.
 Reviewers should provide specific comments and suggestions item by item.

 - Major revision if the theme of the study could be important and constructive to the field but it needs to be re-evaluated and justified after missed details or explanations are provided.
 Reviewers are encouraged to separately provide specific comments on the key revisions besides other minor ones.
-Usually a manuscript after major revisions will be sent back to the reviewers for a second review, unless the reviewer is not available for another review.
+Usually, a manuscript after major revisions will be sent back to the reviewers for a second review unless the reviewer is not available for another review.

 Reviewers are welcome to provide feedback after review.
 Please note, editors make decisions on manuscripts after careful consideration of all reviewers’ comments.
 Editors can make a decision that conflicts with reviewers’ suggestions.
 In this case, editors will provide justification to reviewers and authors.

-Recognition on Review Work
+Recognition of Review Work